Search in content

 PROFESSIONAL EXPERIENCE:

-Teaching assistant, Cardiovascular Technology-Echocardiography Department, College of Applied Medical Sciences/ KSAU-HS, 2015- Present.
+Teaching assistant, Cardiovascular Technology-Echocardiography Department, College of Applied Medical Sciences/ KSAU-HS, 2015- 2024.

 Research Interests / Collaborations